G-theory of root stacks and equivariant K-theory: Quotient stacks as root stacks

 Note that there is an induced action of $D(x,G)$ on the closure of the point $x$ and $I(x,G)$ acts trivially on this closure.
 Hence if $x\in\bar{y}$ then there is an inclusion $I(y,G)\hookrightarrow I(x,G)$.
 We will say that \emph{the inertia groups are generated in codimension one} if for each point $x\in X$ we have that

 where the product is over all points of codimension one containing $x$ and the identification is via the inclusions above.
 For a group acting on a smooth curve all inertia groups will be generated in codimension one.
-We are going to prove that under special assumption this will be also true in higher dimensions.
+We will see that under certain assumptions that this will be also true in higher dimensions (see Theorem \ref{t:inertia}).

-The important tool in studying quotients is Luna's \'{e}tale slice theorem (see \cite{Luna} and \cite{L-orig}).
-Roughly it says that \'{e}tale-locally at a point $x$ a $G$-action on $X$ looks like a linear action of the decomposition group $D(x,G)$ on a vector space $N_x$.
-Let us give the precise formulation for the reader's convenience.